AdguardTeam/AdguardKnowledgeBase/pages/11.miscellaneous/03.plurals/docs.en.md

 Among the world’s languages there are ones with four, five and even six plural forms (like Arabic).

+<a name="where-to-learn"></a>

 ## Where can you learn about the number of plural forms?

-<a name="where_to_learn"></a>

-When you are faced with a translation that requires the use of plurals, you may not be able to realize right away how many forms words have in a language you translate into.
+When you are faced with a translation that requires the use of plurals, you may not be able to realize right away how many word forms one or another language includes.
 Fortunately, there are enough sources of information nowadays and some of them are listed below.

 First of all, we would like to advise you to refer to the information of Mozilla’s [Localizations and Plurals](https://developer.mozilla.org/en-US/docs/Mozilla/Localization/Localization_and_Plurals) article.
 There you will find different plural form rules that contain different numbers of forms and show what languages are involved.
 One of this article’s advantages is the opportunity to see what specific numbers define plural forms in different languages.